-Engineering out failure in emergency devices (five 9s reliability)
+Engineering out failure in emergency-use drug delivery systems (five 9s reliability)

-Reliability targets above 99.999% demand more than testing.
+Reliability targets at 99.999% demand more than testing.
 They require constraint-driven design that builds robustness into the architecture so reliability is proven from the start.

-Meeting FDA’s 5-9 reliability requirement is one of the toughest challenges in drug delivery device development.
+Meeting ultra high reliability expectations for single-use emergency drug delivery systems outlined in the FDA guideline or TS/ISO 4452:2025 is one of the toughest challenges in drug delivery device development.
 Traditional tools like DFMEA and FTA are valuable - but without a robust underlying design, they often miss the mark.

 RD8’s engineering approach to achieving FDA 5-9 reliability